Priyanpatel/Javascript/README.md

 # Javascript
-A code for javascript practise
+A code for javascript practice